Constrained Stochastic Recursive Momentum Successive Convex Approximation: Introduction

-Existing approaches to solve \eqref{pc} include the primal-dual method \cite{jin2022stochastic}, penalty method \cite{wang2017penalty}, proximal point methods \cite{boob2024level, boob2023stochastic}, and several Sucessive Convex Approximation (SCA) variants \cite{liu2019stochastic,liu2018online,ye2019stochastic,liu2019two,liu2021two}.
-The performance of these algorithms is usually measured in terms of their oracle complexity, which is the number of calls to the stochastic first-order (SFO) oracle required to reach a point that satisfies the Karush-Kuhn Tucher (KKT) conditions to within a tolerance of $\epsilon$.
+Existing approaches to solve \eqref{pc} include the primal-dual method \cite{jin2022stochastic}, penalty method \cite{wang2017penalty}, proximal point methods \cite{boob2024level, boob2023stochastic}, augmented Lagrangian method \cite{shi2022momentum}, and several Successive Convex Approximation (SCA) variants \cite{liu2019stochastic,liu2018online,ye2019stochastic,liu2019two,liu2021two}.
+The performance of these algorithms is usually measured in terms of their oracle complexity, which is the number of calls to the stochastic first-order (SFO) oracle required to reach a point that satisfies the Karush-Kuhn Tucker (KKT) conditions to within a tolerance of $\epsilon$.
 The primal-dual method proposed in \cite{jin2022stochastic} iteratively updates both primal and dual variables based on a stochastic approximation to augmented Lagrangian function, achieving an oracle complexity of $\mathcal{O}(\epsilon^{-2.5})$.
-An improved rate of $\mathcal{O}(\epsilon^{-2})$ is achieved by \cite{wang2017penalty} which utilizes a penalty functional to reformulate \eqref{pc} as an unconstrained optimization problem.
-The same rate is also achieved by the proximal point method ConEx \cite{boob2023stochastic} and level-constrained stochastic proximal gradient (LCSPG) method \cite{boob2024level}, both of which solve a sequence of strongly convex subproblems, obtained by adding a quadratic term to the objective and constraint functions.
-A related level-constrained proximal point (LCPP) method \cite{boob2020feasible} also achieved the same rate but was customized to only handle sparsity inducing constraint functions.
+A rate of $\mathcal{O}(\epsilon^{-3.5})$ is achieved by \cite{wang2017penalty} which utilizes a penalty functional to reformulate \eqref{pc} as an unconstrained optimization problem.
+An improved rate of $\mathcal{O}(\epsilon^{-2})$ is achieved by the Inexact Constrained Proximal Point Algorithm (ICPPA) \cite{boob2023stochastic} and level-constrained stochastic proximal gradient (LCSPG) methods \cite{boob2024level}, both of which solve a sequence of strongly convex subproblems, obtained by adding a quadratic term to the objective and constraint functions.
+Both \cite{boob2023stochastic} and \cite{boob2024level} achieve $\mathcal{O}(\epsilon^{-2})$ SFO complexity using $\epsilon$-dependent step-sizes under a standard Lipschitz smoothness assumption on $U$.
+A related level-constrained proximal point (LCPP) method \cite{boob2020feasible} also achieved the a rate of $\O (\epsilon^{-2})$ but was customized to only handle sparsity inducing constraint functions.
+Improving on these works, the augmented Lagrangian method (MLALM) \cite{shi2022momentum} requires a stronger mean-squared smoothness (MSS) assumption and achieves the optimal rate of $\mathcal{O}(\epsilon^{-3/2})$, though for a fixed $\epsilon$-dependent step-size.
+In contrast, modern unconstrained stochastic optimization methods such as STORM and its variants have moved to using adaptive step-sizes that are generally easier to tune \cite{cutkosky2019momentum}, albeit under assumptions even stronger than MSS.